-Five grizzly bears were captured within the Cabinet and Yaak study area (1 sub-adult female, 3 sub-adult males, and 1 adult male) during research capture effort in 2021.
-Three grizzly bears were captured within the Cabinet and Yaak study area in management non-conflict situations (2 sub-adult males and 1 sub-adult female) in 2021.
-One-hundred four individual grizzly bears have been captured 157 times as part of this monitoring program since 1983 (Tables 16 and 17).
-One-hundred thirty-one captures occurred for research purposes, 7 captures occurred for management non-conflict purposes, and 19 captures occurred for management conflict purposes.
+Seven grizzly bears were captured for research purposes within the Cabinet and Yaak study area (3 subadult females, 1 adult female, 2 sub-adult males, and 1 adult male) during 2022.
+A sub-adult female was captured twice within the Cabinet Mountains portion in management conflict situations in 2022.
+On the second capture, the bear was euthanized for killing chickens and approaching a resident on the porch of their home.
+The bear was shot with bear spray and showed little response as it was walking away.
+The bear had been captured in Whitefish, MT the previous year and relocated.
+One-hundred seven individual grizzly bears have been captured 165 times as part of this monitoring program since 1983 (Tables 16 and 17).
+One-hundred thirty-eight captures occurred for research purposes, 7 captures occurred for management conflict purposes, and 20 captures occurred for management conflict purposes.